Ivo-Balbaert/The_Way_to_Jai/book/06A_bool_and_number_types.md

 ```

 We talked about the different number types in § 5.1.2
+xx is explained in §6.2.5. ifx is explained in § 14.2.
+true cast to integer results in 1, false results in 0.
+When casting to bool, only 0 results in false.

 ### 6.2.1 - Comparison operators
 We encountered == and != in § 6.1.1.